Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

 ## Objective

-Configure the access layer switches to provide connectivity for end devices, enforce VLAN segmentation, and ensure secure and efficient Layer 2 operation.
+The objective of this phase is to configure the access layer switches to provide reliable end-device connectivity, enforce VLAN segmentation, and implement secure Layer 2 operations.

-This phase includes:
+This includes:

 - VLAN implementation on access switches
 - Trunk configuration to the core layer
 - Access port configuration for end devices
 - Layer 2 security features
-- End-device IP configuration and connectivity testing
+- End-device IP configuration and connectivity validation

 ---